Leo-Simpson/c-lasso/benchmark/README.md

 ###  Synthetic data generation and test problem set-ups

 We use the `random_data` function in c-lasso to generate X and y.
 We use the standard `zeroSum` constraint.
 We vary the number of samples n and dimensionionality d of the problems.
 The regularization parameter is fixed to &lambda;=0.1.
-This settings does not favor the path algorithm.
+This setting does not favor the path algorithm.
 The reported performance is thus rather a lower bound on the actual speed-up.
-Since for most model selection schemes, the computation of the entire solution path is required, the path algorithm formulation is even more preferred.
+Since, for most model selection schemes, the computation of the entire solution path is required, the path algorithm formulation would be even more preferable then.

 ## Results